inft3063-assignment-1-wed-atb/INFT2063_Assignment_1-v02/specification.md

 ### Submission

 The submission is completed in two parts:
-1. During some practicals (week 9), each member is required to demonstrate your issue tracker to your practical instructor.
-	- Each group member must have created issues, and have issues assigned to them.
-	- Do not rely on other members in your group having this stage ticked off for you.
-		+ If you want the mark, you must demonstrate this to your instructor personally.

-2. The final submission is your git repository.
+1. The final submission is your git repository.
 	- **EACH** group member must make a submission.
 	- Each member needs to:
 		+ Clone your groups git repository
 		+ Submit both your working directory *and* the '.git' folder.
+2. During practicals in week 9, each member is required to demonstrate your issue tracker to your practical instructor.
+(External students submit screenshots)
+	- Each group member must have created issues, and have issues assigned to them.
+	- Do not rely on other members in your group having this stage ticked off for you.
+		+ If you want the mark, you must demonstrate this to your instructor personally.

 # Marking